-This is an advanced level course and we recommend that you hold a WSET Level 2 award or have a very good knowledge of wine.
-You will gain a really deep understanding of grape growing and wine making, including sampling over 80 wines.
+This is an advanced level course and we recommend that you hold a WSET Level 2 award or have a very good knowledge of wine already.
+You will gain a really deep understanding of grape growing and wine making.

 You can take this course in the following ways: